Why Indices Count the Total Number of Black Hole Microstates (at large N): The BPS partition function localizes to ensembles of indices

 and we obtain the large asymptotic growth given by the terms in table~\ref{tab:Table3}, which are summarized in the following formula at leading order in the large-$N$ expansion (in the minimally refined case)~\footnote{Up to a pure imaginary $c$-number that exponentiates to an $O(N^0)$ contribution.
 Since we are not looking at one-loop determinant contributions we will simply ignore these subleading corrections.
 That said, the method we propose can be used to straightforwardly compute those corrections as well.
-Computing them lies beyond the scope of this paper.}
+Computing them lies beyond the scope of this paper.
+As an aside comment we note that this method can be also applied at finite-$N$ in large-charge expansions, as the saddle-points discussed before are also saddle points in such expansion.
+We will comeback to this point in Appendix~\ref{sec:App}.}

 {{ \eqref{eq:NonChi1General} means that if $d[J,Q]$ is dominated by these saddles in some region of $(j_0,q_0)$ in the semiclassical expansion~\eqref{eq:SemiclassicalExp2}, then in such a region of charges the integral over $t$ in~\eqref{eq:DTotal}, when translated to variables $\alpha$, localizes to the infinitesimal vicinities of